rdo-infra/ansible-role-rdo_dashboards/README.md

 Since the role use the role httpd from http://github.com/OSAS/ansible-role-httpd, several options can be used to enable https with letsencrypt and others.
-See the documentation of the httpd role for more information
+See the documentation of the httpd role for more information This role also expects to work hand-in hand with the OSAS httpd role (ansible-role-ah-httpd).
+You may call this role with the `httpd` role variables for the vhost.

 See the provided `requirements.yml` file to install role dependencies using Ansible galaxy.